dilshads/telegram-bot-nova/README.md

     * A: Some lacked how-to documentation and examples.
 Also, setting up a certifcate and domain for webhook method seems too complex.
 * Q: Will my bot token get misused using this class?
     * A: No. If you don't believe me.
 Feel free to look through the source code.
+* Q: It's taking a while to complete and release the project?
+    * A: I am the only person who's working on it.
+Also I hadn't hardly received much traffic at all.
+I usually try add a bit more content now and then.
+If there's a feature you want adding.
+Post an issue request.
+Keep in mind that I only add things that are easy to use.
+* Q: There's typo and a bug.
+    * A: You're more than free to fix document errors and help fill in the content here.
+Bugs can be reported under issues unless you know how to fix it and post a request fix with the changes.
+* Q: I don't know how to do something.
+    * A: I've written this project to hopefully be as easy as possible.
+You'll need to know some basic of JavaScript and have Node.js installed.
+If something not detailed enough post and issue and I see if I can explain something better.

 ## Contributing
 * Casing: CONSTANT_NAMING, ClassNaming, functionNaming, variableNaming